Ticket 2 English Unit 3: Education

 • She keeps aspirin in her house in case she feels sick.

-Expressing Purpose with Lest
+Expressing Purpose With Lest

 Lest means for fear that or with the intention of preventing.
 It is usually used in formal written English

-Grammar: The past perfect
+Grammar: The Past Perfect

 Writing: A Report